 Dog muzzles can be a very helpful aid to a dog training program, but they can also be dangerous if used improperly.
-Our certified dog trainer and owner, Jess Rollins wrote up these Muzzle Do's and Don'ts to help you decide if a muzzle is the right tool for you and your dog and to help make you aware of some of the potential problems.
+Our certified dog trainer and owner, Jess Rollins, wrote up these dog muzzle guidelines to help you decide if a muzzle is the right tool for you and your dog and to help make you aware of some of the potential problems.
 Please note, that using a muzzle does not guarantee your safety when working with a dangerous dog.
 Pet Expertise does not assume any responsibility for injuries involved in the use of a dog muzzle.
 Be careful and be safe!

 Do: Teach your dog to wear to be comfortable wearing a muzzle using rewards and lots of patience.
 This will help your dog to relax while wearing the muzzle and not struggle so much to get it off.